minth1468/music-theory-101/README.md

 Resolution of dominant 7ths

 - The 3rd and 7th degree of the dominant 7th forms a dim5 interval -> resolved by moving inwards
-- Resolution of a V7 chord leads to a I tonic triad (V7-I)
+- Resolution of a V7 chord leads to an I tonic triad (V7-I)
   - e.g. resolution of G7 (B->C, F->E)

 ![image-20240326152521437](https://github.com/minth1468/music-theory-101/blob/main/assets/image-20240326152521437.png?raw=true)